calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

 ---
 layout: distill
-title: "Gradient Flow in Sparse Neural Networks & Why Lottery Tickets (Sometimes) Win"
+title: "Gradient Flow in Sparse Neural Networks & Why Lottery Tickets Win"
 description: "An exploration of why sparse neural networks are hard to train and how understanding gradient flow sheds light on Lottery Tickets and Dynamic Sparse Training."
 date: 2022-02-24
 authors: